-Sir John Beddington: Professor of Natural Resources Management and Senior Advisor for Oxford Martin School.
+Sir John Beddington: Professor of Natural Resources Management and Senior Oxford Martin Fellow.

 David De Roure: Professor of e-research and Director of the Oxford e-research Centre.